 \subsubsection{The relationship between failed samples and errors}

 A single piece of code may contain multiple errors.
 However, the Analysis Process described in \ref{sec_method_analysis} is currently limited to extracting only the first error information from the code.
-To address this limitation, we propose a manual analysis process, illustrated in Fig. \ref{fig_fix-test}.
-This process aims to identify all errors in the code through an iterative ``fix-test'' cycle.
-By applying this process to code generated by LLMs, we confirmed that a single code snippet can contain multiple errors, establishing a one-to-many relationship between failed code snippets and errors.
+To address this limitation, we apply a ``fix-test'' cycle that continually fixes the erroneous code until it passes all the test cases.
+By applying this cycle to code generated by LLMs, we confirmed that a single code snippet can contain multiple errors, establishing a one-to-many relationship between failed code snippets and errors.
 For example, the prompt from the HumanEval dataset (task\_id 133), which serves as the comment in Listing \ref{list_ft1}, specifies the task for the LLM: squaring each number in a given list of digits and rounding each element to the upper integer (ceiling) first.
 The original code generated by the model, shown in Listing \ref{list_ft1}, triggered a \textit{SyntaxError} due to an unclosed ``[''.
 Based on the error type and the information provided, we manually corrected the error, resulting in the code shown in Listing \ref{list_ft2}.
 Subsequent testing revealed that this corrected code still failed to pass all tests.
 The error occurred because a generator expression was passed into the \texttt{int()} function, which expects a string, bytes, or a real number, leading to a \textit{TypeError}.
 Consequently, we performed a second manual error correction, resulting in the code shown in Listing \ref{list_ft3}.
 After this final correction, the code successfully passed all test cases.

 \begin{mdframed}[nobreak=true] \textbf{Answer to RQ2: } We collected a total of 12,837 errors, which can be classified into 14 categories according to Python's built-in exception types.
 Among these, AssertionError emerged as the most common error type.
 The causes of these errors can be attributed to 19\footnote{The ``Error Cause'' column in Table \ref{tab_error} has 20 rows, but both ValueError and NotImplementError can be caused by the same cause, ``Intentional Raise''.
-Therefore, there are only 19 distinct error causes in total.} different causes, such as incorrect function implementation, syntax mistakes, logical errors, and failure to handle edge cases. \end{mdframed}
+Therefore, we have 19 distinct error causes in total.} different causes, such as incorrect function implementation, syntax mistakes, logical errors, and failure to handle edge cases. \end{mdframed}